Watch past educational presentations and see live events in real time

 Along with choosing a correct ICD-10 code, the documentation in the medical chart must support the level of the ICD-10 code.
 For instance, if a patient present with a diagnosis for gout the following must be documented:

-Download the ACR crosswalk with the top commonly used rheumatology codes and the rheumatology specific superbill to be used as a quick guide for coding and billing.
-(Note: these should not take the place of the official ICD-10 coding manual as there are key guidelines and convention that may not be included in the crosswalk due to space.)
+Download the top 50 rheumatology ICD-10 codes and rheumatology specific superbill to use as quick guides for coding and billing.
+(Note: these should not take the place of the official ICD-10 coding manual as there are key guidelines and conventions that may not be included in the crosswalk due to space.)

 If there are any questions or concerns about coding ICD-10 or other coding topics, members can contact us at email@example.com.

 Antanya Chung, CPC, CPC-I CRHC, CCP